 Wikis can be available to the course as a whole or restricted to groups of students.
 The Wiki tool keeps track of the changes the students have made, allowing students to show ownership of their work so that you can evaluate student participation.
 You and other students can leave comments on each page of the wiki, allowing for prompt feedback.

-We have highlighted a few key points for you to consider when selecting which set of tools you will use.
-If you have any additional questions about the functionality of these tools please contact KU Educational Technologists at firstname.lastname@example.org or 785-864-2600 for further assistance.
+We have highlighted a few key points about these tools.
+If you have any additional questions about the functionality of these tools please contact KU Educational Technologists at email@example.com or 785-864-2600 for further assistance.

 Blackboard Blogs, Wikis, and Journals